dwayn/aws-management-suite/README.md

                             Instance type (stored but not currently used) --notes NOTES         Notes on the instance/host (stored but not currently used)
+      --name NAME           Name of the host (should match the 'Name' tag in EC2 for the instance)
+      -H HOSTNAME, --hostname HOSTNAME
+                            hostname of the host (used to ssh to the host to do management)
-      -z ZONE, --zone ZONE  availability zone that the instance is in
+      --configure-hostname  Set the hostname on the host to the FQDN that is currently the hostname for the instance in AMS -z ZONE, --zone ZONE  availability zone that the instance is in

 ----